Ophelia and Wallace:

 Wallace- Gypsum, clay, Paper pulp, Moroccan plaster, electrical component, lightbulb.

-Ophelia- steel, electrical components, gypsum, specialized gypsum glaze, found objects, LED lightbulb
+Ophelia- steel, electrical components, gypsum, specialized mineral glaze, industrial clay, found objects, LED lightbulb